conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 ------------------------------------

 Dependencies outside of the ``conda-forge`` channel should be avoided (see :ref:`no_external_deps`).
-However, there are a few exceptions: some dependencies are so close to the system that they are not packaged with ``conda-forge``.
+However, there are a few exceptions:

+Some dependencies are so close to the system that they are not packaged with ``conda-forge``.
 These dependencies have to be satisfied with *Core Dependency Tree* (CDT) packages.

 A CDT package consists of repackaged CentOS binaries from the appropriate version, either 6 or 7 depending on user choice and platform.
 We manage the build of CDT packages using a centralized repo, `conda-forge/cdt-builds <https://github.com/conda-forge/cdt-builds>`_, as opposed to generating feedstocks for them.
 (Note that historically we did use feedstocks but this practice has been deprecated.)
 To add a new CDT, make a PR on the